yetanothertw/write-the-docs-ireland/meeting-notes-25-07-2019.md

  * Clear, consistent titles
  * Getting rid of the unnecessary “fluff”
  * Including error recovery/troubleshooting at the end of the procedure
-* Plain language
- * Roots and how it is used
+* Plain language roots and how it is used
  * Difference between plain language and simplified English
  * Using structure and layout to organise your content
  * Using plain language in your style guide